Navezjt/Fooocus/readme.md

     conda activate fooocus
     python entry_with_update.py --listen

+Use `python entry_with_update.py --preset anime` or `python entry_with_update.py --preset realistic` for Fooocus Anime/Realistic Edition.

 ### Linux (Using Python Venv)

 Your Linux needs to have **Python 3.10** installed, and lets say your Python can be called with command **python3** with your venv system working, you can